How to Watch and Stream the First 2019 Democratic Debate

 There are a number of online options to watch the debate, some of which require a subscription (or you’ll need to sign up for a free trial).

-Free options include NBCNews.com, MSNBC.com, and the NBC News app, which will all simulcast the debate.
+Free options include: NBCNews.com, MSNBC.com, and the NBC News app, which will all simulcast the debate.
 Telemundo’s digital platforms will as well.

 Other options include: